-- Cloud-specific certifications such as CompTIA Cloud+, AWS certification, Microsoft Azure certification, Google Cloud Platform certification, Openshift certification, or Oracle Cloud Infrastructure certifications
+Cloud-specific certifications such as CompTIA Cloud+, AWS certification, Microsoft Azure certification, Google Cloud Platform certification, Openshift certification, or

 If you’re already operating in a cloud environment, the good news is that you can leverage the same infrastructure and pair it with the right solutions to improve existing tasks and workflows.

-With remote and hybrid work becoming more widespread, having cloud deployment capabilities can help organizations keep their endpoints secure up to date, and productive, even with a remote, decentralized workforce.
+With remote and hybrid work becoming more widespread, having the capabilities to deploy over the cloud can help organizations keep their endpoints secure up to date, and productive, even with a remote, decentralized workforce.
 Thanks to out-of-box integration with cloud storage providers such as Box, Dropbox, OneDrive, and Google Drive, SmartDeploy can be easily used to deploy Windows images, applications, patches, and drivers to remote endpoints.

 To learn more about SmartDeploy’s cloud deployment feature and other cool functionalities like device driver management and patch management, check out our weekly demo or dive right in with a free trial.

 Joanne has always loved the impact that words can make.
 When she isn’t typing away in the world of sysadmin, Joanne loves hiking with her husband and dog, true-crime podcasts, and dreaming of her next scuba diving adventure.